-PART IV

-4.1 Security
+PART IV.
+Security

-For this initial version of the Guide to WIS, Volume II, existing guidance on information technology security (also known as cybersecurity) remains largely applicable.
+For this initial version of the Guide to WIS, Volume II, existing guidance on information technology security (also known as "cybersecurity") remains largely applicable.
 Please refer to:

-- Guide to Information Technology Security (WMO-No. 1115) - Guide to the WMO Information System (WMO-No. 1061), Vol I, Appendix E Annex To Paragraph 7.8 (ICT Service Incident Management), and Appendix F - WIS IT Security Incident Response Process
+- Guide to Information Technology Security (WMO-No. 1115); - Guide to the WMO Information System (WMO-No. 1061), Volume I, Appendix E. Annex To Paragraph 7.8, 1.
+ICT Service Incident Management; and Appendix F.WIS IT Security Incident Response Process.

-PART V

-5.1 Competencies
+PART V. Competencies

 For this initial version of the Guide to WIS, Volume II, existing guidance on competencies remains largely applicable.
-Please refer to Guide to the WMO Information System (WMO-No. 1061), Volume I, Appendix A - WIS training and learning guide.
+Please refer to Guide to the WMO Information System (WMO-No. 1061), Volume I, Appendix A. WMO Information System Training and Learning Guide.